 With Android Nougat, you can reply to your notifications directly from their spot in the tray.
 You won't have to open the app or install anything extra, either.
 Once the folks who built your app support the feature, it will just work.

-Don't worry though.
+Don't worry, though.
 When you need to see more or do more than just send a quick reply, you can still tap the notification to open an app and see everything.
-And with better bundling of multiple notifications from the same app, you'll be able to tell when you need to see everything even easier.
+And with the better bundling of multiple notifications from the same app, you'll be able to tell when you need to see everything even easier.

 Your phone will feel faster and use less battery

 Google's "Project Doze" — its code name for ways to have your phone use less battery while it's not in your hands with the screen on — that was introduced with Marshmallow has gotten a major update in Nougat.
 While it previously worked great while the phone was sitting still and not plugged in, now it works while it's in your pocket or purse.
-How it does it hasn't changed much; once your phone's screen has been off for a while, it stops doing things in the background all the time, and instead uses what Google calls "windows" to check for new messages or do things like update your location.
+How it does it hasn't changed much; once your phone's screen has been off for a while, it stops doing things in the background all the time and instead uses what Google calls "windows" to check for new messages or do things like update your location.

-Better ways to manage memory and when (and how) apps can run in the background (Google's "Project Svelte") means that you won't have as much unnecessary stuff happening when you weren't expecting it to happen.
+Better ways to manage memory and when (and how) apps can run in the background (Google's "Project Svelte") mean that you won't have as much unnecessary stuff happening when you weren't expecting it to happen.
 By only allowing things that you really need to run, your phone will perform better and use less battery.

 Using less mobile data